 Student Organization Advisor of the Year Award

-This award will be given annually to recognize an advisor who has demonstrated commitment to the students he or she advises, desires to spread the message of the group he or she oversees, and attempts to promote an atmosphere conducive to education and leadership development.
+The Student Organization Advisor of the Year award recognizes an advisor who has demonstrated commitment to the students they advise, desires to spread the message of the group they oversee, and attempts to promote an atmosphere conducive to education and leadership development.

 Martha H. Sullivan Student Organization of the Year Award

 Former Vice President for Student Affairs Dr. Martha Sullivan was a strong advocate for student organizations and their members.
-Martha was respected and beloved by the students she worked with and they and their organizations enjoyed her full support and encouragement.
-This award is given annually to recognize a student organization that has been a leader among the more than 200 recognized student organizations at Tulane University.
+Dr. Sullivan was respected and beloved by the students she worked with and they and their organizations enjoyed her full support and encouragement.